GENI-NSF/geni-tools/README.txt

  The -r argument could be a file with the GCF CA certificate.
 However to support federation, it should be a directory with all trusted / federated CH and CA certificates or certificate chains (PEM format).
+ Note that the CH certificate is used in generating slice credentials.
+ And any cert not in PEM format may cause cryptic errors.

  The geni_aggregates file lists the Aggregate Managers that have federated with this Clearinghouse.
 For some other examples